 HVAC Programs in Los Angeles

-Californians interested in becoming heating, ventilation, air conditioning, and refrigeration (HVACR) professionals have an abundance of accredited HVAC programs in Los Angeles.
-In the Golden State, HVAC workers must have a C-20 contracting license to perform maintenance on and install these systems, and notably, some unlicensed HVAC workers have gotten into trouble for not obtaining the proper documentation.
+Californians interested in becoming heating, ventilation, air conditioning, and refrigeration (HVAC-R) professionals have many accredited HVAC programs in Los Angeles.
+In the Golden State, HVAC workers must have a C-20 contracting license to perform maintenance on and install these systems.
+Notably, some unlicensed HVAC workers have gotten into trouble for not obtaining the proper documentation.

 In the past, the Contractors State License Board’s (CSLB) Statewide Investigative Fraud Team (SWIFT) has organized sting operations against HVAC technicians who had been operating illegally according to California’s Energy Efficiency Standards.
-These rules stipulate that contractors must get a city or county permit prior to installing or making any changes to a building’s HVAC unit which costs $500 or more.
+These rules stipulate that contractors must get a city or county permit before installing or making any changes to a building’s HVAC unit, which costs $500 or more.
 The Board maintains a “most-wanted” list of violators.

-Many HVAC technicians choose to specialize in a particular aspect of maintenance and installation of HVAC systems, such as commercial refrigeration, solar panel installation, or residential HVAC maintenance, to name a few.
-It’s important to note that licensing and certification requirements vary not only by region but also by specialty.
+Many HVAC technicians specialize in a particular aspect of maintenance and installation of HVAC systems, such as commercial refrigeration, solar panel installation, or residential HVAC maintenance, to name a few.
+It’s important to note that licensing and certification requirements vary by region and specialty.
 There is one mandatory credential for all HVAC technicians who handle refrigerants: EPA Section 608 certification.

 Read on to discover the occupational demand for HVAC techs, the salary prospects, and the wealth of accredited HVAC programs in Los Angeles.